piopik/devsmeat2-slides/README.md

 ## Intro

-Slideshow created for devmeats#2 workshops.
+Slideshow created for Devmeat #2 workshops.
+The event took place on 13th June 2017, and 19th October 2017 at SoInteractive, Kraków, Poland.
+For more informations about Devsmeat and SoInteractive please check www.devsmeat.pl and www.sointeractive.co .

 ## Authors